tasket/wyng-backup/README.md

 If you should need to start over again with a particular volume then deleting the volume's subfolders on both the source and destination should suffice.
 If it doesn't suffice you may need to `lvremove` the volume's .tick and .tock snapshots.
+A new command `purge-metadata` was added to take care of these steps on the source system, but removal should still be done manually on the destination.

+Avoid switching/swapping the /sparsebak dir and ini file, even for testing purposes.
+If you somehow must have more than one, there must be no overlap of names in the volumes section.
+In the future sparsebak will support multiple archive ini configs.

 Troubleshooting notes
 ---